mfessenden/SKTiled/Docs/Documentation/Getting Started.md

 ![Project Schemes](images/project-schemes.png)

 To use the frameworks, build the appropriate framework target and add to your project.
-Make sure the **Minimum Deployment Target** is set correctly for your project (iOS10+/macOS 10.12+).
+Make sure the **Minimum Deployment Target** is set correctly for your project (iOS11+/macOS 10.12+/tvOS12+).

 ## Framework Installation

 To use the frameworks, build the appropriate framework target and add to your project.
 Make sure the **Minimum Deployment Target** is set correctly for your project (iOS11+/macOS 10.12+/tvOS12+).

 ![adding framework](images/framework.png)